Basic Usage

 typectx uses a supply chain metaphor to make context injection intuitive.
 Instead of abstract containers and providers, you work with:

-- Suppliers - Entities that provide either request data or products
+- Services - Entities that provide either request data or factory-built products for other services.

-- Request data - Simple data (sessions, request params, etc.) that cannot be derived from other suppliers and provide "context" for other product suppliers.
+- Request data (inputs) - Simple data (sessions, request params, etc.) that cannot be derived from other services and provide "context" for other app services.

-- Products - Complex services built from request data or other product suppliers
+- Products - Complex values built from request data or other products using an app service's factory

 - Assembly - The process of building products with their dependencies

-Think of it like a real supply chain: raw materials (request data and simple products) are transformed by factories into increasingly complex products, all orchestrated in a marketplace.
+Think of it like a real supply chain: raw materials (request data and simple products) are transformed by factories into increasingly complex products.

-Request suppliers are the simplest form of suppliers.
+Request services are the simplest form of services.
 Just specify the type of the piece of data from the user's request you need to propagate through your code.

 userId: string